hazelcast/hazelcast-cpp-client/README.md

 ```

 ### Network Settings

-You need to provide the ip address and port of at least one member in your cluster so the client finds it.
+You need to provide the IP address and port of at least one member in your cluster so the client can find it.

 **Programmatic:**
 ```C++